 Hanoi is busy and relaxing all at the same time.
 Just crossing the street is an obstacle course with cars, bikes and cyclos whizzing by in all directions.
 There are barely any traffic lights, and no one pays attention to the ones there are anyways!

 Alternatively, a languorous stroll around Hoan Kiem lake is beautiful and relaxing, making it easy to forget that you’re in the middle of a busy city.
+This is in stark contrast to wandering the streets of the Old Quarter, enjoying Phung Hung Street art.
+The variety in this city is incredible!

 Our visit to Vietnam was spurred by Randy’s desire to go eat Pho, his favourite food.
 We didn’t have much of an itinerary beyond eating!
 And eat we did.
 There’s SO many incredible places to eat street food in Hanoi.